Kingfisher Orchids

 An Experimental Solution: The "Spot-On" Alternative

-A search for over-the-counter products containing Imidacloprid and an IGR revealed an interesting alternative: certain "Spot-On" flea treatments for large cats contain the exact same ingredients in the correct proportions.
+A search for over-the-counter products containing Imidacloprid and an IGR revealed an interesting alternative: certain "Spot-On" flea treatments for cats contain the exact same ingredients and in the correct proportions.
 This led to an experiment to test their efficacy on orchids.

 The Experiment Ingredients and Preparation: